amitmerchant1990/pomolectron/README.md

 ## Download

-You can [download](https://github.com/amitmerchant1990/pomolectron/releases/tag/v1.1.0) latest installable version of Pomolectron for Windows and Linux.
-Binaries of macOS are coming soon.
+You can [download](https://github.com/amitmerchant1990/pomolectron/releases/tag/v1.1.0) latest installable version of Pomolectron for Windows, Linux and macOS.

 You can also get the [Windows binaries](http://www.softpedia.com/get/Others/Miscellaneous/Pomolectron.shtml) from Softpedia.